Direct-Technologies-CZ/OpenAI-Assistant-API-Chat/app/services/README.md

 --------------------------------------------

-# Code Explanation: API Functions in `api.js`
+# Code Explanation: API Functions in `api.ts`

-This section of the README is dedicated to explaining the various API functions defined in the `api.js` file.
+This section of the README is dedicated to explaining the various API functions defined in the `api.ts` file.
 Each function serves a specific purpose in interacting with the server's API for various operations, like uploading images, creating threads, and managing assistants.
 The file is designed for developers with an intermediate level of JavaScript and API interaction knowledge.

 ## Overview of Functions